Co-operation with Central Asia : highlights

 In 2010 – 2017 the Venice Commission has prepared several opinions upon request from national authorities of Kazakhstan, Kyrgyzstan, Tajikistan and Uzbekistan.
 For example, the Commission adopted opinions on the amendments to the Constitution of Kyrgyzstan (2016) on the amendments to the Constitution of Kazakhstan and on the draft law of the Republic of Kazakhstan on administrative procedures (both documents adopted in March 2017).

-The Venice Commission carried out in 2009 a co-operation programme with the five Central Asian countries with the financial support of the Ministry of Foreign Affairs of Germany.
-Based on its success the Council of Europe and the European Commission signed in December 2009 an agreement for a joint action in the framework of the “EU – Central Asia Rule of Law Initiative”.
+In 2009 the Venice Commission carried out a co-operation programme with five Central Asian countries with the financial support of the Ministry of Foreign Affairs of Germany.
+Based on its success in December 2009 the Council of Europe and the European Commission signed an agreement for a joint action in the framework of the “EU – Central Asia Rule of Law Initiative”.
 The two year programme covered the following Central Asian countries : Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan and Uzbekistan and it aimed at contributing to the development of the judicial system, law enforcement and modernisation of legislation.
 It offered tools for countries from the region to further develop the rule of law, comprising assistance to judicial systems and legal professions, as well as advisory services and regional exchange in the field of legislation.
 Some of the aspects of the Programme were:

 - further development of constitutional mechanisms aimed at strengthening the principles of rule of law, separation of powers and legal certainty through reform of the existing legislation and its effective implementation;

-- enhancing the efficiency and independence of the judiciary in general and Constitutional Councils and Courts in particular;
+- enhancing efficiency and independence of judiciary in general and Constitutional Councils and Courts in particular;

-- assistance in the reform of the institution of public prosecution and other investigative bodies;
+- assistance to the reform of the institution of public prosecution and other investigative bodies;

 - further integration of international law into national legal systems;

-- assistance in the reform of electoral systems and improvement of election administration;
+- assistance to the reform of electoral systems and improvement of election administration;

 - training of public administration officials, judges and lawyers.